aery32/aery32/README.md

   - `adc_hasoverrun()` tells if the conversion has been overrun.
 - Project file added for Sublime Text 2
   - Open ST2, select `Project/Open Project...` and open `aery32.sublime-project`.
 Then select `Tools/Build System` and check Aery32.
 Now you can build the project by pressing Ctrl+B. Ctrl+Shift+B programs the board.
-- Backward compatiblity breaks in module functions
+- Backward compatibility breaks in module functions
   - ADC `isready()` functions removed.
 Use `adc_isbusy()`.
 Closes gh-6.
   - `rtc_init()` parameter list was reorganized.
 Closes gh-7.
 - Changes to build system: